MojunZheng/25-CP3406-SIN-CAM-TR3-Mobile-Computing/README.md

-# Book and Reading Tracker 📚
+# Book and Reading Tracker

-This repository contains the initial project setup for **CP3406 Assignment 1**.
+This repository contains the initial project setup for **CP3406 Assessment 1**.
 The app is based on the **Book and Reading Tracker** scenario.

 ---